 Cultural Exchange

 In 2022, she was one of five dancers representing Hawai’i in a cultural exchange to Taputapuatea.
 This cultural exchange consisted of a community show/cultural exchange, a formal ceremony on Taputapuatea Marae, a school visit with Lycée Professionnel d'Uturoa, and many other community interactions.
-This trip was organized by Porinetia Adventures with the goal of sharing culture and increasing cultural tourism among indigenous Pacific peoples.
+This trip was organized by Moenau Rivera with the goal of sharing culture and increasing cultural tourism among indigenous Pacific peoples.

 In 2024, Nani was invited on another cultural exchange to Aotearoa and stayed in Ohinemutu, Rotorua Tunohopu Marae, engaging in cultural exchanges with various groups, schools, and Marae while in Aotearoa.